MarcMDeveloper/LoreForge/Docs/Roadmap/Roadmap.md

 - ✅ Create NPC constructor for callling it from the NPCs manager and the json loader

 - ✅ Set up the singleton managers (`JsonLoader`, `NPCManager`, `DialogueManager`)
-- ✅ Implement JSON loader for NPCs
+- ✅ Implement JSON loader for NPCs, static
 - ✅ Implement `NPC manager` as singleton that can read NPCs JSON
 - ✅ Debug data loading

 - ✅ NPC creation with basic prefab
 - ✅ Create the UI to see the the different NPC selection with images
 - ✅ Implement the NPCManager to show the different NPCs in the screen
+- ✅ Set up the prefab for showing data
 - ✅ Implement OnHover function that shows the data
 - ✅ Set a mock up onPress for future dialogue manager call

-- Implement **basic AI agent class**
+- ✅ Create the Base Chat Canvas and add a Scroll View for Messages
+- ✅ Create Message Prefabs
+- Add the Input Bar, Set Anchors & Auto-Layout and Sorting & Visibility

-- Create Agent constructor and a basic update
+- Create Agent constructor and a basic update separate in functions
+- Set next input as function to send answer and show the text

 - Design **dialogue manager** script
 - Connect AI agent to dialogue manager
-- Create the UI to see the text of the NPC dialogue with user
-- Implement **player-to-NPC greeting**
+- When open a conversation already started instantiate all the conversation since the start

 ---